json-api/json-api/implementations/index.md

 * [jsonapi-ios](https://github.com/joshdholtz/jsonapi-ios) is a library for loading data from a JSON:API datasource.
 Parses JSON:API data into models with support for auto-linking of resources and custom model classes.
 * [Spine](https://github.com/wvteijlingen/spine) is a Swift library for working with JSON:API APIs.
 It supports mapping to custom model classes, fetching, advanced querying, linking and persisting.
 * [Vox](https://github.com/aronbalog/Vox) is a Swift JSON:API client framework with custom model classes support and nice networking interface.
+* [Japx](https://github.com/infinum/Japx) is lightweight JSON:API parser that flattens complex JSON:API structure and turns it into simple JSON and vice versa.
+It works by transferring Dictionary to Dictionary, so you can use Codable, Unbox, Wrap, ObjectMapper or any other object mapping tool that you prefer.
+It supports Objective-C as well.

 ### <a href="#client-libraries-ruby" id="client-libraries-ruby" class="headerlink"></a> Ruby